jbclements/racket-handin-client/README.md

 racket-handin-client
 ====================

-my racket handin client(s).

-I'm using a different branch for each class.
+DON'T USE THE MASTER BRANCH of this repository.
+There's a different branch for each class.

-A bit silly to put on github, but it simplifies distribution....